 The heat anticipator essentially consists of a small disc attached to the bimetallic coil of the thermostat.
 The disc has a thin wire on its surface and an adjustment arm that touches the wire.
-The position of the arm determines the electrical resistance of the wire, affecting how hot the wire gets.
-As the wire heats up, it warms the bimetallic coil, which in turn shuts down the gas burners early as determined by the heat anticipator's setting.Continue to 2 of 2 below.
+The position of the arm determines the electrical resistance of the wire, which in turn affects how hot the wire gets.
+As the wire heats up, it warms the bimetallic coil, which in turn shuts down the gas burners early, according to the heat anticipator's setting.

-- If the furnace is cycling on and off too frequently, move the heat anticipator adjustment lever closer to the "longer" setting by one calibration mark.
+If the furnace is cycling on and off too frequently, move the heat anticipator adjustment lever closer to the "LONGER" setting by one calibration mark.

-- If the furnace is exceeding or never reaching the desired set temperature, then move the adjustment lever away from the "longer" setting by one calibration mark.
+If the furnace is exceeding or never reaching the desired set temperature, then move the adjustment lever away from the "LONGER" setting by one calibration mark.

-- If the problem persists and you cannot resolve the problem with these steps, you may need to replace the thermostat.
+If the problem persists and you cannot resolve the problem with these steps, you may need to replace the thermostat.

 If you have trouble getting your mechanical thermostat to properly time the shut-off, you may want to consider installing a new electronic thermostat.
 Electronic thermostats are so precise that there is no need for a heat anticipator.
 Best of all, most electronic thermostats have programmable controls that allow you to preset room temperatures for convenient, energy-saving operation.